Yandex Cloud

 Note

-The example only contains the main columns.
-A list of columns to output depends on the selected --service-type.
+This example includes only the essential columns.
+The complete list of columns depends on the selected --service-type.

-To output separate columns, provide the --format key and specify the output format (yaml, json, or json-rest).
-Columns are not supported for text output format that is set by default.
+To output separate columns, provide the --format parameter and specify the output format (yaml, json, or json-rest).
+Columns are not supported for text output format (default).

 • --filter: record filter settings, for example, message.hostname='node1.mdb.yandexcloud.net'.